llsoftsec/llsoftsecbook/book.md

 generated object code.
 Furthermore, the trap door could be designed to reinsert itself into the compiler binary so that future compilers are silently infected without needing changes to their source code.
-This attack method was subsequently popularised by Ken Thompson in his 1984 ACM Turing Award acceptance speech _Reflections on Trusting Trust_ [@Thompson1984].
+This attack method was subsequently popularized by Ken Thompson in his 1984 ACM Turing Award acceptance speech _Reflections on Trusting Trust_ [@Thompson1984].

 If these cases seem far-fetched then consider that there have been several real